 Keep in mind that salicylic acid should not be used during pregnancy.

-Unless a dermatologist instructions you otherwise, avoid combining products that can irritate the skin.
+Unless a dermatologist instructs you otherwise, avoid combining products that can irritate the skin.
 If you plan to use these products, don’t use them on the same day.

-At very low concentrations (2% or lower) AHAs can benefit normal human skin by stimulating cell renewal, thickening the skin, improving firmness and elasticity, and reducing hyperpigmentation, inflammation and fine lines and wrinkles.
-However, even at lower concentrations they can increase the skin’s sensitivity to sunlight.
-It’s important to always use sunscreen when using AHAs in your skincare routine.
+At low concentrations (2% or less), AHAs can support healthy skin by promoting cell turnover, thickening the epidermis, enhancing firmness and elasticity, and reducing hyperpigmentation, inflammation, and fine lines.
+However, even at these levels, they increase sun sensitivity—so daily sunscreen is essential when using AHAs.

-Higher concentrations that promote peeling can lead to inflammation, hyperpigmentation, infections, scarring, allergic reactions, milia, changes in texture, redness, burning, and itching.
+Higher concentrations that trigger peeling may cause adverse effects such as inflammation, hyperpigmentation, infections, scarring, allergic reactions, milia, texture changes, redness, burning, and itching.

-If your skin is irritated or inflamed, limit the use of BHAs like the following.
+If your skin is irritated or inflamed, consider limiting BHAs such as:

 Unless a dermatologist instructs otherwise, skip physical exfoliants that can irritate and thin the skin.
 It’s important not to scrub delicate facial skin.